• About Texas Travel Talk

 The average time it takes to get there from Dallas is 32 minutes.

-Even though these two cities are only 32 or so minutes apart, Fort Worth is much different than Dallas.
+Although these two cities are only 35 minutes apart, Fort Worth differs significantly from Dallas.
 I always say the difference between Dallas and Fort Worth is like night and day.
 These cities offer many differences.
 Get your cowboy boots out to visit this laid-back city just west of Dallas.

 Fort Worth Culture District, Sundance Square, Fort Worth Stockyards National Historic District, Cattle drive twice daily in the Stockyards, and Billy Bob’s Texas is a must-visit.